 3. Sukiyabashi Jiro Roppongi

 For those who are willing to splurge a bit and enjoy Michelin-starred sushi, head on to Sukiyabashi Jiro Roppongi.
 This eight seater sushi bar is run by Takashi Ono, the son of the renowned sushi master Jiro Ono, who was the subject of the documentary Jiro Dreams of Sushi.
-With two Michelin stars, the Roppongi branch of Sukiyabashi Jiro has exquisite omakase sets which starts with the lighter-flavored sushi like squid and white fish, and progresses to the o-toro fatty tuna
+With two Michelin stars, the Roppongi branch of Sukiyabashi Jiro has exquisite omakase sets which start with the lighter-flavored sushi like squid and white fish, and progress to the o-toro fatty tuna

 Sweet tooth cravings need not be suppressed, for Roppongi offers a variety of restaurants to satisfy your need for dessert.
 Kakigori, anyone?
 Yelo offers an array of kakigori (Japanese shaved ice) flavors such as caramel, strawberry milk, tiramisu, matcha, mango milk, and avocado mascarpone.
 These colorful mounds of shaved ice are just the thing on a hot, humid summer day in Tokyo.

 5. Azabu Aono

 Meanwhile, for those who love wagashi (traditional Japanese sweets), Wagashi Aono is the best place to visit.
 They have mochi made with Hokkaido red bean paste, dorayaki (anko sandwiched between two pancakes), dried confections that pair perfectly with tea, chestnut sweets, and more!
 Azabu Aono originated in 1856, and started with making steamed rice cakes.
 They have a commitment to high-quality ingredients, with red beans and soybeans sourced from Hokkaido, Uji matcha tea, wasanbon sugar from Shikoku, domestic rice, and eggs from a specific farmer in Iwate.